AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 ### Delete Account

 1. Right click on the project → OpenLegacy → Import DB2 Stored Procedure
-2. Click on **Fetch metadata** and wait until our fetcher returns the list of stored procedures that exist and viewable for the user in the DB2 Server.
+2. Click on **Fetch metadata** and wait until our fetcher returns the list of stored procedures that exist and are viewable for the user in the DB2 Server.
 3. From the drop-down of **Database schema** choose **DEMO001**
 4. From the drop-down of **Stored procedure** choose **DACTSQL**
 5. Check **Generate JUnit Test checkbox**.